 Colin recently visited Vienna to bring back photographs by Roger Fenton that we’d loaned to the Leopold Museum for their ‘Clouds: Fleeting Worlds’ exhibition.

 This year is the bicentenary of the birth of Rejlander, the flamboyant and mysterious photographer who pioneered the painstaking technique of combination printing.

 Helen Messinger Murdoch (1862–1956) was a remarkable woman—one of the earliest colour photographers and one of the first female aviators.
 Colin Harding tells her story.

 Colin Harding looks at one of the major figures in early British photography—now best known for his pioneering use of photography as a medical tool and his haunting portraits of the mentally ill.

-Today we remember those that died on the battlegrounds of World War I and II, and all members of the armed forces who have ever given their lives in the line of duty.
+Today we remember those that died on the battlegrounds of the First and Second World Wars, and all members of the armed forces who have ever given their lives in the line of duty.